cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 {% else %}
 No,

-The repository does not conform to an external linter.
+the repository does not conform to an external linter.
 This is important because there is a large cognitive burden for reading code that does not conform to community standards.
 Linters take care of formatting code to reduce burden on readers, therefore better communicating your work to readers.